 Roberta Byrd Barr was an African American educator, civil rights leader, actor, librarian, and television personality.
 She was born in Tacoma and lived for much of her life in Seattle.
 She was a talented, multifaceted personality with a calm presence, thoughtful demeanor, and a darkly melodious voice that served her well in the many roles she played in the community.

-Roberta Byrd was born on January 4, 1919, in Tacoma, Washington.
-She attended Lincoln High School there and Wilberforce University in Ohio.
+Roberta Byrd was born on January 4, 1919, in Tacoma.
+She attended Lincoln High School and then Wilberforce University in Ohio.
 She married Dr. James J. Byrd in 1950, lived in New Jersey, and gave birth to two sons.

 She actively participated in the National Association for the Advancement of Colored People (NAACP), the Seattle Urban League, and Alpha Kappa Alpha Sorority.
 Her picture hangs in the Douglass-Truth Public Library where her efforts, through her sorority, helped promote the development of the African American Collection.

 Roberta Byrd Barr died on June 23, 1993.